 is the man we have described.

-he who is worthy of little and thinks himself worthy of little is temperate,
+is worthy of little and thinks himself worthy of little is temperate, but not

 for pride implies greatness,

 and little people may be neat and well-proportioned but cannot be beautiful!